Intro

 Origins

-This breed comes from the Royal Scythians who inhabited the area during the 5th & 6th centuries BC and enjoyed great wealth during that time.
+This breed comes from the Royal Scythians who inhabited the area during the 5th and 6th centuries BC and enjoyed great wealth during that time.
 Known for their great horsemanship skills, they were formidable mounted warriors and most owned at least one mount.
-They are thought to have come from a local Schweiken breed (now extinct) infused with various Turkmenian & Mongolian strains.
+They are thought to have come from a local Schweiken breed (now extinct) infused with various Turkmenian and Mongolian strains.

 In the early 18th century the King of Prussia selected the finest animals from his Royal breeding studs and in 1732 moved them to a new stud farm in Trakehen.
-The goal was to create a suitable cavalry mount and Arabian, Thoroughbred & Turkmenian bloodlines were carefully bred for the purpose.
+The goal was to create a suitable cavalry mount, carefully crossing Arabian, Thoroughbred and Turkmenian bloodlines for the purpose.

-Upon the King’s death in 1787 the animals were moved to a state run stud which carefully defined breeding objectives of this now established type.
-Part of the goal was to improve local stock and during this time Lithuanian, Thoroughbred, Mecklenburg, Danish & Turkish blood was added.
-The official studbook was established in 1878 & the new stud established even stricter breeding practices than the king had.
+Upon the King’s death in 1787 the animals were moved to a state run stud, which carefully defined breeding objectives of this now established type.
+Part of the goal was to improve local stock and during this time Lithuanian, Thoroughbred, Mecklenburg, Danish and Turkish blood was added.
+The official studbook was established in 1878 and the new stud established even stricter breeding practices than the king had.

-This breed was a popular animal up until the early 20th century, when as with most breeds in this area, the second World War almost destroyed them & the Russians took many of the finest animals from the stud.
-The remaining few were left to flee Russian forces with the local people and made it to safety literally wounded, exhausted & nearly starved.
+This breed was a popular animal up until the early 20th century, when the second World War almost destroyed them, the Russians taking many of the finest animals from the stud.
+The remaining few were left to flee Russian forces with the local people and made it to safety literally wounded, exhausted and nearly starved.
 However they proved their mettle as only the toughest survived this journey and lived to procreate.

 Today this breed is bred throughout Germany and their numbers are at a safe level.
 Incidentally a Trakehner stud was established in Russia after the second World War and they are still bred there today.
 In fact the Russian population has had less outside influence than most of the German lines.